 Directing credits include: The Wedding Singer, Rock of Ages, Sunshine on Leith, All Shook Up and Calamity Jane, for ACAOS and directed The Odd Couple for Half Wits Theatre

-A recent graduate of the BA (Hons) Acting course at New College Lanarkshire, Jade has recently been on stage with The odd couple as Cecily pigeon.
+A graduate of the BA (Hons) Acting course at New College Lanarkshire, Jade has recently been on stage with The odd couple as Cecily pigeon.
 Previously she has acted in Rope with STG and when she appeared as Elbow in Shakespeare’s “Measure for Measure.”
-Other previous roles include Judy in Lanford Wilson’s, “Balm in Gilead,” and Lottie in, “Trojan Barbie,” by Christine Evans.
+Other previous roles include Judy in Lanford Wilson’s, “Balm in Gilead,” and Lottie in, “Trojan Barbie,” by Christine Evans and Cecily Pigeon in Half Wits production of The Odd Couple.

 Richard Craig’s first production with Strathclyde Theatre Group (STG) was in 1979 at the original drama centre on Ingram Street.
 Working with the company continually until their 1992 production of ‘Wuthering Heights’.
 Previous STG performances include The Narrator in Sam Shepard and Joseph Chaikin’s Tongues and Petruchio in Taming of the shrew, Shelley Leven in Glengarry Glen Ross and as Rupert Cadell in Rope.
-He has recently been studying acting techniques at the Citizen’s Theatre, and appeared in their 2016 production of This Restless House.
+He has recently been studying acting techniques at the Citizen’s Theatre, and appeared in their 2016 production of This Restless House and in Half Wits first production of The Odd Couple.